dkharazi/oldnotes/unsupervised_learning/05_hierarchical_clustering.md

 - At the moment, we really don't even know what "the right number of clusters" means
 - Therefore, we should always use cross-validation when determining our clusters to see how often the points in question wind up in the same cluster
 - If they don't fall into the same clusters repeatedly, then we should be skeptical of those clusters at the given moment
+- Specifically, we should also look at dendrogram (i.e. tree structure) on new data to see if the leaves are different
+- Then, we should how much the shape of the tree changes to measure the merging costs at each level, in order to get a good idea of how many clusters we should have

 ## References
 - https://www.stat.cmu.edu/~cshalizi/350/2008/lectures/08/lecture-08.pdf